October 13, 2023

 How Does Top-Down Design Work?

-Bottom Up Design vs Top Down Design: A Comparative Insight
+Bottom Up Design vs Top Down Design

 Bottom up design vs top down design are two contrasting approaches in the design process.
 Top-down takes a holistic view, starting with an overall perspective before diving into specifics.
 On the other hand, bottom-up design begins with individual components, gradually building them into a comprehensive system.